squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 === Using Proxy Authentication ===
 Another option is to use proxy-authentication.
 In this scheme, you assign usernames and passwords to individuals.
 When they first use the proxy they are asked to authenticate themselves by entering their username and password.

-In Squid v2 this authentication is hanled via external processes.
+In Squid v2 this authentication is handled via external processes.
 For information on how to configure this, please see ../ProxyAuthentication.

 == Do you have a CGI program which lets users change their own proxy passwords? == [[mailto:orso@brturbo.com|Pedro L Orso]] has adapted the Apache's ''htpasswd'' into a CGI program called  [/htpasswd/chpasswd-cgi.tar.gz chpasswd.cgi].